phalcon-orphanage/docs/en/reference/models.rst

 | Url          | Validates that a value has a valid URL format                                                                                                                    | :doc:`Example <../api/Phalcon_Mvc_Model_Validator_Url>`           |
 +--------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------+

-In addition to the built-in validatiors, you can create your own validators:
+In addition to the built-in validators, you can create your own validators:

 .. code-block:: php